Are you feeling shitty after a breakup and wondering how to work through all the emotions you are feeling?

 When you met your partner, you were attracted to each other’s energy.
 You were both vibrating at the same energetic level.
 That is the intense feeling you felt; it was about energy matching energy.
 It is beautiful.
 So when a relationship ends or people drift apart, it means the power changed.

-To understand this even more profound, you and your partner simply did not have the psychological maturity to take your love deeper and further.
+You and your partner simply did not have the psychological maturity to take your love deeper and further.
 Period.
-Breaking up doesn’t mean the love went terrible.
+Breaking up doesn’t mean the love degenerated.
 Love is the most potent force in the universe.
-It takes a great deal of maturity and trial and error to be able to maintain such a powerful force.
-In other words, we have LOTS to learn here!
+It takes a great deal of maturity and trial and error to be able to maintain and manage such a powerful force.

 3) Don’t Base Your Worthiness on Others.